 Hi, I'm Jim Shovlin.
-I'm a Registered Pharmacist with 42+ years of experience.
-I owned and operated my community pharmacy for 32 years.
+I'm a Registered Pharmacist with 45 years experience.
+I owned & operated my own community pharmacy for 32 years.
 For 40+ years, I was 'a normal drinker'.
 I rarely drank during the week, but almost always drank on weekends.
 (Doesn't everybody?)
 I worked a lot of hours, so drinking a lot wasn't an option.
-I decided to 'retire from the bench' but continued to own my store, just doing administrative duties.
+I decided to "retire from the bench" but continued to own my store, just doing administrative duties.
 Then, somewhere along my way through life, alcohol snuck in and took over.

 How and Why.
 Because alcohol is an addictive drug, addictive to all humans.
 For 8 or more years, I lost my control over alcohol.
-I tried 'to moderate' and I tried to quit on my own.
+I tried "to moderate" & I tried to quit on my own.
 It took years to take my control back.
-I studied alcohol (I had to: know alcohol), read several quit-lit books, & took an online course.
+I studied alcohol (I had to: know alcohol).
 It wasn't easy!

 I stopped drinking in June 2018!!
-After being on my 'Alcohol-Free' journey for about one and a half years I decided to help others ("give back").
-I didn't want anyone else to suffer or feel like I once did or have it take Years to quit as it took me.
-I wanted to help others find their way to this Awesome Alcohol-Free Life.
+After being on my 'Alcohol-Free' journey for about 1 ½ years, I decided to help others ("give back").
+I didn't want anyone else to suffer or feel like I once did or have it take years to quit as it took me.
+I wanted to help others find their way to this Awesome AF Life.

-I now use my personal experiences & the contents/teachings of both these Amazing Programs to help others find their way to making alcohol small & irrelevant in their lives.
-I've been where they (you) are, I know the way.
+I now use my personal experiences & the contents/teachings of both these amazing programs to help others find their way to making alcohol small & irrelevant in their lives.
+I've been where they are.
+I've been where you are.
+I know the way.